IlanVeras/IlanVeras/README.md

 - 👀 I’m interested in working with web developent
 - 👨🏻‍🎓 I’m currently in a bc of computer science
-- 💻 I’m looking to my first job in IT
+- 💻 I’m looking for my first job in IT
 - 📫 How to reach me: linkedin.com/in/ilan-veras-247405216/
 <div align="center">
   <a href="https://github.com/IlanVeras">